kkom2514/kkom2514.github.io/README.md

-# GusXchange Neon Demo
+# GusXchange Link in Bio
-Static HTML with banner emoji, logo bounce+spin, footer marquee.
+Super fancy with blink, slide, bounce.